 I thought I would take olives a little step further than out of the can – these Olive Cheese Straws are so fun!
-I always have puff pastry in the freezer, so making them is simple – all it takes is a sprinkle of sharp parmesan and sharp cheddar, along with fresh thyme and chopped olives, and within minutes, you have a delightfully savory snack.
+I always have puff pastry in the freezer, so making them is simple.
+All it takes is a sprinkle of sharp parmesan and sharp cheddar, along with fresh thyme and chopped olives.
+Within minutes, you have a delightfully savory snack.

 The straws keep for several days, so if you’re having a party or a picnic, you can make them in advance.
 Serve these with a charcuterie platter and they’re instantly party-friendly.
 Or you can do as I did for my sister and her husband, and pack some up for a mid-flight treat on their travels home after a visit.

 Disclosure: This post is brought to you by California Ripe Olives in partnership with Kitchen Play as a part of their Snacking Program.
 For more information about California Ripe Olives, be sure to visit their website, or join them on Facebook or Twitter.
 Sponsored posts such as these help support the work behind the scenes on Kitchen Confidante.
 Thank you so much for your visits and for making my blog part of your day.
 As always, all opinions are my own.

 - 1 cup finely chopped California Ripe Olives